wbeebe/MicroPythonProjects/Espressif/ESP32S3-7814/README.md

       MQTT: Init ping timer: Timer(3, mode=PERIODIC, period=60000)
       MQTT: Broker connection successful to 192.168.0.210
 ```
-## Basic Development Setup
+## Development Environment
+### Initial Setup
-The following items are needed:
+The following items and actions are required:
-+ A home WiFi access point
+1. A home WiFi access point
-+ A Raspberry Pi 5 8 GiB with Ubuntu 25.04 installed and connected to the home WiFi access point
+2. A Raspberry Pi 5 8 GiB with Ubuntu 25.04 installed and connected to the home WiFi access point
-+ Eclipse Mosquitto MQTT Broker (https://mosquitto.org) installed and running on the Raspberry Pi
+3. Eclipse Mosquitto MQTT Broker (https://mosquitto.org) installed and running on the Raspberry Pi
-+ ESP32-S3 with MicroPython 1.26 pre-release running umqtt.robust and connecting to the Mosquitto MQTT broker via the home WiFi access point
+4. ESP32-S3 with MicroPython 1.26 pre-release running umqtt.robust and connecting to the Mosquitto MQTT broker via the home WiFi access point
+5. All the MicroPython files except `favicon.ico` and `README.md` must be copied to an ESP32-S3.
+6. You will need to create `settings.py` file that contains the lines `AP_SSID = "your-wifi-SSID"` and `AP_PASSWORD = "your-wifi-password"`, with the appropriate SSID and password for your local WiFi access point.
+### Application Installation and Execution
 Install Mosquitto via `apt`:
 ```bash
 $ sudo apt install mosquitto mosquitto-clients -y